carladrim/carladrim.github.io/ORCWall/README.md

 #### Install the dependencies

-To install the modules necessary for this application, open a command prompt on the project's directory (the directory that contains the *server.js* file) and type the following command
+To install the modules necessary for this application, open a command prompt on the project's directory (the directory that contains the *server.js* file) and type the following command:

 ```sh
 $ npm install
 ```
 #### Run app

-Open a command prompt on the project's directory and type the following command
+Open a command prompt on the project's directory and type the following command:

 ```sh
 $ nodemon